marshallflax/vision/AWS_Developer.md

     - Gradual deployment -- `AllAtOnce`, `HalfAtATime`, `OneAtATime`, BlueGreen or custom
     - Automated rollback
       - Rollbacks are a _new_ deployment to a last known-good revision
-  - CodePipeline -- Orchestrate the above via S3 artifacts
+  - CodePipeline -- Visual Workflow to Orchestrate the above via S3 artifacts
     - Runs using a service role
     - Requires a single "Source Provider" -- Github, S3, ECR, or CodeCommit
     - Stage -- Optional "Build Provider" -- Jenkins, CodeBuild, etc